appvia/KubernetesHelloWorld/README.md

 kubectl rollout restart deployment example1
 ```

-This will tell the deployment to re-deploy it's pod's, so if you do `kubectl get pods` again, you will see the rolling change happening.
+This will tell the deployment to re-deploy its pods, so if you do `kubectl get pods` again, you will see the rolling change happening.

 ```text
 NAME                        READY   STATUS              RESTARTS   AGE